stacks-network/docs/_develop/mining_enroll.md

   </tr>
   <tr>
     <td><strong>BTC address</strong></td>
-    <td>The payout for app mining is currently Bitcoin.
+    <td>The payout for App Mining is currently Bitcoin.
 If you win, this is the address we will send your payout to.
 The address you provide will be visible in any related transactions via the blockchain.</td>
     <td>Email to: <a href="mailto:mining@app.co" target="\_blank">mining@app.co</a></td>
   </tr>
   <tr>